TrackerControl/tracker-control-android/README.md

   <img alt="TrackerControl Logo" src="images/logo.png" style="display: block; margin: 0 auto;" height="100%" width="200" >
 </p>

+To detect tracking, TrackeControl checks all network traffic against the Disconnect blocklist.
+This is the same list, that is used by the Firefox browser.
-To visualise this tracking, a compehensive database of tracker companies from the X-Ray project, developed by Professor Max Van Kleek (University of Oxford) and others, is used to **reveal the companies behind tracking** to users and to allow users to **block tracking selectively**.
+This list **reveals the companies behind tracking** to users and to allow users to **block tracking selectively**.
+This blocklist also allows to expose the **purpose of tracking**, such as analytics or advertising.

 The app further aims to educate users about their **legal rights** under current EU Data Protection Law (i.e. GDPR and the ePrivacy Directive)